Eigenform: Analytic normalization

 An eigenform which is cuspidal can be normalized with respect to its inner product:

 Existence

 The existence of eigenforms is a nontrivial result, but does come directly from the fact that the Hecke algebra is commutative.

 Higher levels

 In the case that the modular group is not the full SL(2,Z), there is not a Hecke operator for each n ∈ Z, and as such the definition of an eigenform is changed accordingly: an eigenform is a modular form which is a simultaneous eigenvector for all Hecke operators that act on the space.

-In cybernetics

-In cybernetics, the notion of an eigenform is understood as an example of a reflexive system.
-It plays an important role in the work of Heinz von Foerster, and is "inextricably linked with second order cybernetics".